zkzoomer/bq2/docs/technical-reference/block-qualified-tests.md

 </p>

 - A **multiple choice** component, where the answer to each question is part of a given finite set.
 The resulting Merkle root is named `multipleChoiceRoot`.
 The grade for this component is only awarded if the user gets all the answers right: if they know a tree with `multipleChoiceRoot` at its root.
 - An **open answer** component, where the answer to each question can be any value.
 The leaves of the tree are the [keccak256](../../packages/lib/src/helpers/hash.ts) hashes of the answers, made compatible with the SNARK scalar modulus.
-The resulting Merkle root is named `openAnswersRoot`.
-The grade for this component is awarded incrementally per answer that the user gets right: every matched leaf.
+The resulting Merkle root of the correct answers is named `openAnswersHashesRoot`.
+The grade for this component is awarded incrementally per answer that the user gets right: every matched hash with the correct `openAnswerHashes`, with the preimage being the users' answer.

 The `TREE_HEIGHT` constant determines the maximum number of questions possible for each component.
 This value is set to 6, giving us a maximum of 64 questions per component.
 If the credential issuer does not set up the whole 128 questions, each tree gets padded to 64 with the default value: `0` for multiple choice questions, and `keccak256("")` for open answer questions.
 The value of the `testRoot` is used to define and identify the test.